DahlmannIT/UIP_WS19-20_Infrastructure/README.md

 [JDBC Sink Connector Documentation](https://docs.confluent.io/3.1.1/connect/connect-jdbc/docs/sink_connector.html) can be found here.

-## 5. Examples
+## 5. KeyHashingJob

-### 5.1 KeyHashingJob

-To get the Flink-job started we need to give it some various meta data.
+To get the Flink-Job started we need to give it some various meta data.
 In our example we use

  ```java
   String jobName = parameterTool.get("job-name", "KeyHashingJob");